cgat-developers/cgat-apps/README.rst

 After installation, use the ``cgat`` command to see how to use them.

 We are attempting to improve our documentation.
-However, our current docuemtation can be found `here <https://www.cgat.org/downloads/public/cgat/documentation/>`_
+However, our current documentation can be found `here <https://www.cgat.org/downloads/public/cgat/documentation/>`_

 For questions, please open a discussion on the GitHub